Spring Office 365 Challenge Attracts National and Local Media Attention!

 Playing TiViTz Online = Great Prizes

-Classrooms from all sides of Hillsborough County are playing TiViTz through their Microsoft Office365 accounts to win prizes, like having a McDonald’s party in your classroom!
+Classrooms from all sides of Hillsborough County are playing TiViTz through their Microsoft Office365 accounts to win prizes, like having a McDonald’s party in their classroom!
 Yum!
 Kids can win a XBox Live or Minecraft Gold subscription and teachers can win a Surface Tablet!

 What People Are Saying